-LCrR 32.01 sets forth the timetable to be followed before a sentencing hearing.
+LCrR 32.01 governs sentencing hearings.
 The Court will schedule a sentencing hearing at least 80 days after a finding of guilt by a jury, or after the submission of a guilty plea by a defendant.

 Shortly after the finding of guilt or submission of guilty plea, a probation officer will contact defense counsel to arrange a presentence interview with the defendant and counsel.
 Both parties are expected to confer with the probation officer during the presentence investigation process with a view toward resolving any disputed facts or factors.